 List Template Snippets: By default, each Template Snippet you create within a Template will be automatically displayed in the Snippets Layout tab (a sub-tab located at the top of the Snippets tab) for insertion.
 If this feature is unwanted, you can simply disable this option.

 Show Document Size Form Field: This enables or disables the Document Size Form Field which a Buyer can use to control the size of the document (useful for products with size variations such as signs, posters, etc.).

 Here one can change Template wide preferences.

-This enables or disables creation of thumbnails for the template - This can save time when saving large documents.
+This enables or disables the creation of thumbnails for the Template - This can save time when working with large documents.

-If switched on all frames will have visible borders on Design Side (This is especially helpful to adjust layouts with text frames where the borders normally not visible).
+If switched on, all frames will have visible borders on the Design Side.
+This is especially helpful for adjusting text frame layouts where the border is normally not visible.